pfheatwole/thesis/source/paraglider_dynamics.rst

 * Rigid-body assumption (none of the canopy, connecting lines, or payload are actually rigid bodies)

+* Violates conservation of momentum since it doesn't account for changes in distributions of mass (due weight shift, accelerator, relative orientation of the payload, etc).

 * Quasi-steady-state assumption (I'm using steady-state aerodynamics to simulate non-steady conditions by assuming the conditions are changing